RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 ## Announcements and News

-:warning: The allowed maximum inference time of deep learning module (exclude data preprocessing) is 2 seconds in a A100 GPU (or similar).
+:warning: The allowed maximum inference time of deep learning module (exclude data preprocessing) is 3 seconds in a 24 GB max GPU.
 For example, some diffusion models may largely sacrifice time for accuracy.

 :rocket: The data, challenge website will be released in January 2025.